 Treatment and Management of Almond Intolerance & Sensitivity

 You can stop experiencing almond intolerance symptoms by removing almonds from your diet.
 However, this does not have to be a permanent situation.
 In fact, many individuals return to consuming almonds at a later time without exacerbating any symptoms.
-You SHOULD only return to eating these nuts on the advice of a medical professional.
+You should ONLY return to eating almonds on the advice of a medical professional.

 Use the PinnerTest to Test for Almond Intolerance Today!